Hyper00W/Python-backend/README.md

 **A hands-on learning project to master REST API development with FastAPI and PostgreSQL**

-⭐ Perfect for developers starting their backend development journey
+⭐ Perfect for developers starting their backend development journey....

 </div>